Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 (*) Can be purchased anywhere well in Nepal.

-Fluffy and matching trekking socks are a very important item of equipment.
-In most cases, false socks are to blame for blisters and sore feet.
+Fluffy and suitable trekking socks are a very important piece of equipment.
+In most cases, the wrong socks are to blame for blisters and sore feet.

-MFW has the advantage that it dries very quickly and dissipates moisture well.
+MFW has the advantage that it dries very quickly and wicks away moisture well.

 It also has a small pack size.
-You can wash them out after the trek and put them back on the next day.
+You can wash them out after the trek and wear them again the next day.

 Disadvantage:

-MFW is expensive and if you don’t own any, normal T-shirts, U-pants are completely sufficient.
+MFW is expensive and if you don’t have any, normal T-shirts and U-pants will suffice.
 Just take a few more with you.

 Don’t save at the sleeping bag!